 We wanted them to know that their character and their relationship with God defined them, not their academic success or other achievements.

 Since learning these lessons and putting them into practice, we’ve been heartened to see Matthew engage in his studies with a renewed energy, and more importantly, with a lightened heart.
-It is with much joy and thanksgiving to God that in the end, Matthew did well for his O-Level.
+It is with much joy and thanksgiving to God that in the end, Matthew did well for his O-Levels.